Driving the quiet gravel tracks will give you a different view of the Eungella and Mackay Highlands area.

 Time: 20min drive

-Details: This is a gravel road suitable only for 4WD vehicles.
-Please watch for walkers on shared sections.
+Details: This is a gravel road suitable only for 4WD and high clearance vehicles.
+Please watch for walkers along the sections.
 From Moonlight Dam, retrace 6km back to the turnoff and turn left into Turrawulla Road.
 Follow this road for about 2.5km, turn left into Homevale Road and then drive another 5.5km to reach Mount Britton.
-All buildings are gone but Isaac Regional Council has marked original streets and presented historical photographs to give you a glimpse of the town in the 1880s.
+All buildings are gone but Isaac Regional Council has marked original streets and presented historical photographs to give you a glimpse of the former gold mining town in the 1880s.